 Do you know about DVLA?

-Next, check the log book details first to match your car and address.
-Once you confirm the sale, the DVLA updates the records.
-Now, you’re no longer responsible for the car.
-The DVLA car selling process runs smoothly when the documents are correct.
+Then, make sure the log book details are correct first so that your car and address match.
+Once you confirm the sale, the DVLA changes the records.
+So, you are no longer liable for the car.
+When the documents are correct, the DVLA car selling process is smooth.

 If you sell to a person and not a dealer, you must tell the DVLA yourself.
 Don’t trust the buyer to do it.
 Therefore, use the DVLA car sale online service.
 It’s quick and easy.
 You’ll get confirmation straight away.
 Now, you have done your part to end ownership properly.